kappakkala/PythonProjects/pyinflux/README.md

+# Python integration with InfluxDB

+## InfluxQL
+An SQL like query language used for querying time series data from InfluxDB 0.x and 1.x.

+Prerequisites :
+- Install InfluxDB client on the local machine
+- Setup virtual environment
+- Install requirements.txt

+**Cheatsheet**

-To restore an influx database from databasename.tar
+To restore an influx database from a databasename.tar file

-`tar -xf databasename.tar`
+- `tar -xf databasename.tar`

-`influxd restore -db databasename -portable databasename/`
+- `influxd restore -db databasename -portable databasename/`

 **Query options**